gejibin/ai-knowledge-base-assistant/README.md

 pip install poetry
 ```

-- A .env file with a OPENAI_API_KEY is required to run the workflow.
-See the .env.sample file as an example.
+- A .env file with a OPENAI_API_KEY or ZHIPUAI_API_KEY is required to run the demo.

 ```
 git clone git@github.com:gejibin/ai-knowledge-base-assistant.git